stephmarie17/docs-shared/dbx/encrypt-fields.rst

    - :wikipedia:`Cardinality <w/index.php?title=Cardinality_(data_modeling)&oldid=1182661589>`
    - :wikipedia:`Frequency Analysis <w/index.php?title=Frequency_analysis&oldid=1182536787>`

-See the following Server documentation to learn more about CSFLE topics:

 To learn more about CSFLE, see the :manual:`CSFLE </core/csfle/>` documentation in the Server manual.